Bogota to Cartagena Tours

 - 12 Days in Colombia - Explore Colombia’s Heritage & Coastlines

-- Highlights of Colombia - 11 days
+- Caffe Colombia - 8 days

 - Private Tour on a Budget: Bogotá, Medellín & Cartagena with Domestic Flights and Confirmed Daily Departures (9 days, 8 nights)